+ Add a level of sophistication 🍷 to acing Leadership interviews

 My client calls this "adding a level of sophistication." 🍷

-My clients have landed offers from Walmart, Tesla, Stripe, Intuit, Microsoft, Nvidia, and Tubi in Staff, Principal, GPM, and Director of Product roles with TC up to $728K so far in 2025.
+My clients have landed offers from Meta, Google, Microsoft, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple and Tubi in Staff, principal, GPM, Director, and VP of Product roles with total comp up to $1.2M this year in 2025.

-They didn’t get there by relying on AI-generated prep or regurgitated frameworks.
+They didn’t get there by relying on AI prep or memorized frameworks.

-They succeeded because they developed clarity on what great actually sounds like at the L6 - L9 levels, with executive communication techniques and strategic insight, not surface-level AI language.
+They succeeded because they learned what great actually sounds like at the L6–L9 levels: clear, senior communication and strategic thinking under pressure.

-Go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I'll be in touch.
+If you want to shorten your time-to-offer and interview with clarity and confidence go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟

 Unsubscribe · Preferences